gitlood/squirrel-lab/README.md

 # squirrel-lab

-Hi!
-In this repo is a slightly insecure Docker container, and an automated CICD Workflow configured to:
+Hi, In this repo is a slightly insecure Docker container, and an automated CICD Workflow configured to:
 * Scan for vulns
 * Validate them against the SafeStack platform